CloudReactor/cloudreactor-procwrapper/README.md

 internally which could be decompiled.
 Instead, programs should fetch secrets from an external source in a secure manner.
-If your program runs in AWS, it can make use of AWS's roles that have permission to access data in Secrets Manager, Systems Manager Parameter Store, or S3.
+If your program runs in AWS, it can make use of AWS's roles that have permission to access data in Secrets Manager, Systems Manager Parameter Store, AppConfig, or S3.
 However, in many scenarios, having your program access AWS directly has the following
 disadvantages:

 1) Your program becomes coupled to AWS, so it is difficult to run locally or